wp-plugins/nextgen-font-awesome-on/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Activate NextGEN Gallery’s eneque of Font Awesome always on your site.
+Activate NextGEN Gallery’s enqueue of Font Awesome always on your site.
 Take advantage of an amazing font library.

 == Description ==

-NextGEN Gallery includes a Font Awesome script in the plugin.
-But the script is used in NextGEN Plus and Pro only.
-Additionally, the script is only called when a Pro style gallery (from Plus/Pro) is visible on a page or post.
-This plugin makes the Font Awesome script available to use all the time on your WordPress website.
+Activate NextGEN Gallery’s enqueue of Font Awesome always on your site.
+Take advantage of an amazing font library.

 Learn more about me on my <a href="http://scottwyden.com" target="_blank"> photo website</a>.